-(i) Listing and admission to trading:

-Application has been made by the Issuer (or on its behalf) for the Notes to be admitted to the Official List of Euronext Dublin and for the Notes to be admitted to trading on its regulated market with effect from [•].]
-[Application is expected to be made by the Issuer (or on its behalf) for the Notes to be admitted to the Official List of Euronext Dublin and for the Notes to be admitted to trading on its regulated market with effect from [•].]

-(ii) Estimate of total expenses related to admission to trading:
+- (i) Listing and admission to trading: Application has been made by the Issuer (or on its behalf) for the Notes to be admitted to the Official List of Euronext Dublin and for the Notes to be admitted to trading on its regulated market with effect from [•].]
+[Application is expected to be made by the Issuer (or on its behalf) for the Notes to be admitted to the Official List of Euronext Dublin and for the Notes to be admitted to the Official List of Euronext Dublin and for the Notes to be admitted to trading on its regulated market with effect from [•].] - (ii) Estimate of total expenses related to [•] admission to trading: